Going to an Enduro Race could just be the perfect weekend getaway, if:

 Heads-Up: I am not a nutritionist, so please do your own research.
 Also, esp for women our hormones and where we are in our monthly cycle and life cycle plays a role in this.

-But I worked with a few basic principles:
+I work with a few basic principles:

 Heavy workouts need fuel (=carbs).